da22le123/DeveloperCollaborationTool/docs/TechnicalDesign.md

 **Backend:**

 The backend uses **JWT** for authenticating and authorizing users across API routes and real-time WebSocket connections.
 Upon login, the server generates a JWT containing user-specific data, which is signed with a secure secret key and sent to the client.
-This token,
-included in the `Authorization` header for subsequent requests, enables the backend to validate user identity and permissions.
+This token, included in the `Authorization` header for subsequent requests, enables the backend to validate user identity and permissions.
 Validation is performed using middlewares such as `verifyToken`, `verifyIfAdmin`, and `verifyLeader`, which are applied to API routes.
 These middlewares validate the JWT provided by the client and restrict access to specific actions based on the user's role, such as managing users or sessions.
 Additionally, further validation is performed within controller functions to ensure data integrity—for example, verifying if a user is part of a session or if a session exists—returning appropriate error responses to prevent undesirable changes to the database.

 **Bcrypt** is used to securely hash user passwords before storing them in the database.
 During login, bcrypt compares the entered password with the stored hash, ensuring robust protection against brute-force attacks and safeguarding user credentials.

 The real-time communication functionality, implemented using the **Socket.IO** library, also incorporates JWT for validation.
 Custom middleware as `socketAuthMiddleware` validates JWTs sent from the frontend during the handshake process.
-And further use it
-to ensure the user has the required permissions to perform specific actions within a session.
+And further use it to ensure the user has the required permissions to perform specific actions within a session.
 If a user attempts to perform unauthorized actions, appropriate error notifications are sent via the WebSocket, ensuring real-time feedback and preventing unauthorized activities.

 **Frontend:**

 The frontend manages the JWT token using a `tokenStore`, which stores the token in `localStorage` after login and clears it upon logout.
 The `tokenStore` includes derived stores like `isAdminStore` and `isLeadStore`, which are used to restrict access to UI elements and frontend pages based on user roles.
 For example, UI components such as the "Manage Users" button (admin-only) and "Create Session" button (leader-specific) are dynamically displayed by verifying the user role from the token.

-Additionally,
-access to restricted pages is controlled to prevent unauthorized users or users without the necessary roles from accessing them directly via the browser.
+Additionally, access to restricted pages is controlled to prevent unauthorized users or users without the necessary roles from accessing them directly via the browser.
 These pages include role and authentication checks, redirecting users to the login page if an unauthorized access attempt is detected.

 API requests on the frontend are managed using utility functions get and request, which include the Authorization header with the JWT (Bearer <token>) when sending requests.
 These functions ensure secure authentication and authorization for all backend interactions.

-## Performance

 ## GitLab